View Public Posts

 - How to effectively contribute to the policy arena as a black feminist when your expertise is in question from the gate given who you are.

-- How to push against situations where your identity brings diversity, but you are
+- How to push against situations where your identity brings diversity, but

 Issue Areas: American/Comparative Public Policy, Identity Politics, Power PoliticsType of Engagement: Close collaboration with policymakers